 An adaptive test engine analyzes two facets of each item (item difficulty and the individual's performance on an item) to tailor testing based on the individual responses.
 If a test taker answers an item incorrectly, then the computer will present an easier item next.
 If a test taker answers an item correctly, then a more difficult item will be presented next.
 This process continues until enough items have been answered for the computer to confidently calculate the test taker's ability.
 The HESI RN Exit CAT was developed to mimic the NCLEX examination experience in both administration and scoring.
-The HESI CAT Score (ranging from 0 to 30) was calculated using a formula that combines the number and difficulty of the items answered correctly.
+The HESI CAT Score (ranging from o to 30) was calculated using a formula that combines the number and difficulty of the items answered correctly.
 Three possible result categories are provided to the student: acceptable, minimally acceptable, and needs further preparation and retesting.
+We recommend the HESI CAT exam be taken once either at the beginning of the final course prior to graduation or at the end of the program (after Exit Exam); as the last step prior to graduation.